Generational Diversity: Bridging Gaps and Retaining Experience

 The Most Complex Mix: Five Generations in One Workplace

-Ignoring generational differences is a failure of Inclusion that undermines long-term talent management and corporate knowledge transfer, a key component of sustainable CSR.
+Ignoring generational differences represents a failure of inclusion that undermines long-term talent management, workforce cohesion, and corporate knowledge transfer, core components of sustainable Corporate Social Responsibility (CSR).

 1. The Risk of Knowledge Loss and Ageism